kywch/card-table/README.md

-# Card Table: Shuffle, Annotate, and Share Awesome Projects
+# Card Table: for Sharing Awesome Projects

 You found 30 awesome projects and want to share them with your friends?
 Card Table lets you drag these around, organize and annotate, and publish on GitHub.